-REDISCOVER VICTORIA WITH MERCEDES-BENZ

-Win a chance to Stay close, Go Further with Mercedes-Benz and Visit Victoria
+NGV TRIENNIAL 2020 WITH THANKS TO OUR PARTNERS REDISCOVER VICTORIA WITH MERCEDES-BENZ Win a chance to Stay Close, Go Further with Mercedes-Benz and Visit Victoria.
 To celebrate NGV Triennial 2020, Principal Partner Mercedes-Benz and Visit Victoria are offering you the chance to rediscover Victoria with the ultimate Grampians luxury weekend escape.
 Drive a Mercedes-Benz through the beauty of the Grampians for the weekend and enjoy premium accommodation for two at DULC, Halls Gap and dine at Wickens at Royal Mail Hotel.
 Visit NGV Triennial and scan the competition QR code to enter.

-CLEMENGER BBDO 75TH ANNIVERSARY

-Clemenger BBDO supports

-Triennial EXTRA in a partnership

-that invites all the people of

-Melbourne to help it celebrate

-its 75th anniversary.
-Clemenger

-BBDO champions Triennial EXTRA

-and NGV Triennial in its belief that

-Creativity is always the answer.

-CLEMENGER BBDO
+NURO BY LA TROBE UNIVERSITY Prime your mind for the NGV Triennial with Nuro.
+Developed by NGV Learning Partner La Trobe University and drawing on research in psychology, education and interactive visualisation, Nuro is an online experience that lets you play your way to curious in as little as one minute.
+Try it now at playnuro.latrobe.edu.au LEARNING PARTNER

+PRINCIPAL PARTNER

+NGV Triennial 2020 installation view of Misaki Kawai's Moja Moja Life: Misaki Kawai for Kids 2020.
+Moja Moja Life: Misaki Kawai for Kids is supported by Paula Fox AO & Fox Family Foundation, Chadstone - The Fashion Capital and Neilson Foundation @ Misaki Kawai Photo: Tom Ross
-JAPANESE DESIGN: NEOLITHIC TO NOW

-UNTIL 1 AUGUST 2021 FREE ENTRY NGV INTERNATIONAL | LEVEL 1

-Throughout the twentieth and twenty-first centuries, Japan has been admired globally for its unique artistic traditions and sophisticated visual design.

-This NGV Collection exhibition spans more than four thousand years and features Neolithic ceramics, Buddhist sculpture and calligraphy, minimalist medieval furniture, golden screens, theatre costumes, woven bamboo works, exquisitely decorated porcelain and recent creations by leading contemporary graphic designers.
+JAPANESE DESIGN: NEOLITHIC TO NOW UNTIL 1 AUGUST 2021 FREE ENTRY NGV INTERNATIONAL | LEVEL 1 Throughout the twentieth and twenty-first centuries, Japan has been admired globally for its unique artistic traditions and sophisticated design.
+This NGV Collection exhibition spans more than four thousand years and features Neolithic ceramics, Buddhist sculpture, Zen painting, minimalist medieval furniture, golden screens, theatre costumes, woven bamboo works, exquisitely decorated porcelain and recent creations by leading contemporary designers.
+Japanese Noh theatre robe, Atsuita (Noshożcuk Atsuita 能装束厚板) late 18th century - early 19th century National Gallery of Victoria, Melbourme Felton Bequest in honour of Allan Myers AO President of the Council of Trustees of the NGV, 2012

-Japanese

-Noh theatre robe, Atsuita (Nošnōzoku Atsuita 能装束厚板) late 18th century-early 19th century National Gallery of Victoria, Melbourne Felton Bequest in honour of Allan Myers AO President of the Council of Trustees of the NGV.
-2012

-SPECTRUM: AN EXPLORATION OF COLOUR

-19 DECEMBER - 29 AUGUST 2021 FREE ENTRY NGV INTERNATIONAL | LEVEL 2

-Taking the magnificent sparkling cut-glass ceiling of the Great Hall as the inspiration for the colour palette, Spectrum explores and celebrates colour through the NGV Collection, from antiquity to the present.
+SPECTRUM: AN EXPLORATION OF COLOUR UNTIL 29 AUGUST 2021 FREE ENTRY NGV INTERNATIONAL | LEVEL 2 Taking the magnificent sparkling cut-glass ceiling of the Great Hall as the inspiration for the colour palette, Spectrum explores and celebrates colour through the NGV Collection, from antiquity to the present.
 The exhibition investigates the history and artistic use of twelve different colours, from exotic origins and trade, to manufacture and symbolism across time and culture.
-The display features samples of materials and pigments used to create colours such as lapis lazuli and Indian Yellow - an intensely-coloured pigment extracted from the urine of cows fed on mango leaves - and looks closely at artist's paints and the raw pigments used to produce them, including oil paint used in the NGV's jewel-like fifteenth-century Flemish Virgin and Child, watercolours in eighteenth-century Indian miniatures, and the pastels used in eighteenth-century works.
+The display features samples of materials and pigments used to create colours such as lapis lazuli and Indian Yellow - an intensely-coloured pigment extracted from the urine of cows fed on mango leaves - and looks closely at artist's paints and the raw pigments used to produce them, including oil paint used in the NGV's jewel-like fifteenth-century Flemish Virgin and Child, watercolours in eighteenth-century works.